kojak/autom8/README.md

 3. IP Adress: 192.168.122.100
 4. Subnet Mask: 255.255.255.0

-If your're creating a virtual machine from scratch you should you configure it with the options details above.
+If your're creating a virtual machine from scratch you should you configure it with the options detailed above.
 You can access the virtual machine via ssh at 192.168.122.100 using the following credentials:

 1. username: root
 2. password: root